Questions About the LDS Temple Ceremony and Masonry

 Weinfeld, M. "Berith."
 Trans.
 John T. Willis.
 Theological Dictionary of the Old Testament.
 4 vols.
 Ed.
 G. J. Botterweck and Helmer Ringgren.
 Grand Rapids, MI: Eerdmans, 1975.
 2:253-79.

 The International Standard Bible Encyclopedia has an article, "Covenant, the New" by Archibald McCaig, which also explains that "the ancient Semitic method of making a covenant" involved a reference to death for failure to keep the covenant:

 the sacrificial animals being divided, and the parties passing between the pieces, implying that they deserved death if they broke the engagement.
 The technical Hebrew phrase for making a covenant is "to cut a covenant."

 Further insight comes from the journal Biblica has an interesting article related to this topic by Paul Sanders, "So May God Do To Me!," Vol. 85, No. 1, 2004, pp. 91-98.
-(The link is for a PDF file.
-There is also an HTML version, but if you don't have Greek and Hebrew fonts installed, some parts will not look right.)
+The link allows you to read one page at a time.
+The article is also available at JStor.org and can be read online for free, after registration.
 From the summary:

 In the Hebrew Bible we find the self-imprecation "So may God do to me and more also!"
 (2 Sam 3,35, 1 Kgs 2,23, etc.).
 In many cases, the phrase is immediately conditioned: "So may God do to me and more also, if you will not be the commander of the army" (2 Sam 19,14).
 God may punish the speaker, if the latter fails his promise.
 Ancient Mesopotamian sources suggest that the word "So" in the Hebrew expression originally referred to a gesture in use when taking an oath: the touching of the throat.